 - Flexible Sealant: For hairline cracks caused by natural settlement, a flexible sealant is often the best solution.
 This material allows the structure to continue moving without opening up the crack again.

 - Helical Bars or Wall Ties: For more significant cracks, helical bars or wall ties can be used to stitch the extension to the original house, reinforcing the connection between the two structures.
 This method helps to prevent further movement and provides additional strength.
+Ensure strong foundations with our guide on how to build foundations for a house extension.
+To learn more, check out our blog post on how to build foundations for a house extension

-- Professional Structural Repairs: If the crack indicates a more serious issue, such as subsidence or foundation movement, you may need professional structural repairs.
+– click here. - Professional Structural Repairs: If the crack indicates a more serious issue, such as subsidence or foundation movement, you may need professional structural repairs.
 This could involve underpinning the foundation, installing expansion joints, or reinforcing the existing structure.

 4. Preventing Future Cracks